boazbk/tcs/lec_26_quantum_computing.md

 The relation between $\mathbf{NP}$ and $\mathbf{BQP}$ is not known.
 It is believed that they are incomprable, in the sense that $\mathbf{NP} \nsubseteq \mathbf{BQP}$ (and in particular no $\mathbf{NP}$-complete function belongs to $\mathbf{BQP}$) but also $\mathbf{BQP} \nsubseteq \mathbf{NP}$ (and there are some interesting candidates for such problems).

+It can be shown that $QNANDEVAL$ (evluating a quantum circuit on an input) is computable by a polynomial size QNAND program, and moreover this program can even be generated _uniformly_ and hence $QNANDEVAL$ is in $\mathbf{BQP}$.
+This allows us to "port" many of the results of classical computational complexity such as the _time hierarchy theorem_ into the quantum realm as well.